ananya324/school_management/README.md

 ---

-# 📍 Distance Calculation Logic
+# 📍 Distance Calculation

 This project uses the Haversine Formula to calculate the distance between:

-- User Location
+- User coordinates
-- School Location
+- School coordinates

 Schools are returned sorted from nearest to farthest.

 ---

-# 🧪 API Testing
+# 🧪 API Testing (Postman)

-You can test APIs using:
+All APIs were tested using Postman.

+## Postman Collection (inside repo)

-- Postman
+- `postman/Educase-APIs.json` → Import into Postman
-- Thunder Client
-- Hoppscotch
+- `postman/postman.md` → API usage documentation

+👉 Import the JSON file into Postman and run directly.

 ---

 # ☁️ Deployment

-This project is deployed using:
+- Backend hosted on Railway

-- Railway (Backend + MySQL)
+- MySQL database integrated with Railway

 ---

-# 🔒 Environment Security
+# 🔒 Security

-Sensitive credentials are stored securely using environment variables with `.env`.
+All sensitive credentials are managed using environment variables (`.env` file).

 ---

+# 📈 Future Improvements

+- Authentication & Authorization
+- Admin Dashboard
+- Pagination
+- Search & Filtering
+- Docker Support
+- Swagger API Documentation
+- Unit Testing

+# ⭐ Support

+If you liked this project, consider giving it a star ⭐ on GitHub.